mikolasan/cpp-by-example/src/basics/constness.md

 {{#include ../../basics/constness/const-2.cpp}}
 ```

-### Initialize only once

-It must be assigned only once
+So it must be initialized (assigned) only once.
+You cannot change size of the array, but content can be modified.

 ```cpp
 {{#include ../../basics/constness/const-3.cpp}}